 A lot of companies are trying to bring down the processing/analytics engine to the edge/fog level, instead of sending data to the cloud first to process.
 Edge/Fog Computing has advantages for applications where response time is critical or applications where too much data is generated to affordably send over the network to the cloud.

-5. Use Cases are Still Expanding
+5. Applications are Still Expanding

 It was common to see many test beds, demos, and prototypes demonstrating the value of IoT in various verticals.
-As sensors continue to decrease in cost and IoT-specific networks get rolled out, expect the number of use cases to increase exponentially.
+As sensors continue to decrease in cost and IoT-specific networks get rolled out, expect the number of Applications to increase exponentially.
 Here’s our take on Internet of Things examples and applications.

 6. Security is a Major Concern